Application portfolios are due to the Graduate School by 4:30 p.m. on Friday, December 4, 2014.Downloads

 • mentoring of students and faculty in research or creative activities;

-• significant service to the dissemination of research or creative activity through professional organizations.
+• significant service to the dissemination of research or creative activities through professional organizations.

-3) A minimum of five letters of support for the application that address the applicant’s sustained contribution to research scholarship and/or creative activities.
-At lease three of the letters should come from faculty and/or distinguished colleagues from outside the University.
-One of the remaining letters must be from the applicant’s department chair.
+3) A minimum of five letters of support, solicited in consultation with the applicant’s department chair or associate dean, that address the applicant’s sustained contribution to research and/or creative activities.
+At least three of the letters must come from faculty and/or distinguished colleagues from outside the University.
+One of the remaining letters must be from the applicant’s department chair or, if needed, associate dean.
+Department Chairs are strongly encouraged to assist the applicants in targeting distinguished external peers to provide letters of support.

 5) Relevant Appendices in support of the application.
 These may include selected samples of publications or other works since promotion to full professor.

-The Graduate School will appoint a review committee consisting of at least one faculty member at the rank of Professor from each School or College.
-The review committee shall assume responsibility for reviewing applications and making recommendations for the SIUE Distinguished Research Professor Award to the Graduate School The evaluation of nominees will include, but is not limited to, consideration of the following:
+The Graduate School will appoint an ad hoc review committee consisting of experts in fields relevant to those of the applicants.
+The review committee shall assume responsibility for reviewing applications and making recommendations for the SIUE Distinguished Research Professor Award to the Graduate School.
+The evaluation of nominees will include, but is not limited to, consideration of the following:

 • the record of research or creative activity that is original and that the nominee has sustained while at the academic rank of Professor;